Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- Among qualified hitters in baseball, he ranks 29th in batting average, 49th in on-base percentage, and 70th in slugging.
+- Among the qualifying batters in baseball, he ranks 27th in batting average, 51st in on-base percentage, and 72nd in slugging.

-- In 67.2% of his 122 games this season, Verdugo has picked up at least one hit.
-He's also had 38 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.